 - The “False Self”: The Price of Self-Alienation

-Survivors of abuse, neglect, and other traumatic experiences might appear superficially an integrated whole person but would also manifest signs of being internally fragmented.
+Survivors of abuse, neglect, and other traumatic experiences might appear superficially an integrated whole person but would also manifest signs of trauma splitting.

 The following are some of these signs: